isabella232/kendo-react-animation/docs/push/index.md

 # Push Overview

-> Check the [Fundamentals]({% fundamentals_animation_kendouiforreact %}) help topic to get a better understanding of the animation basics.
+> Check the [Fundamentals]({% fundamentals_animation_kendouiforreact %}) help topic to get a better understanding of the Animation basics.

-The Kendo UI Push component for React shows a new component with a push transition effect.
-The new element will push out the old one from the animation container.
+The Kendo UI Push for React shows a new component with a push transition effect.
+The new element pushes out the old one from the animation container.

-The component uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect whether the content is entering or leaving.
+The Push uses the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) component to detect whether the content is entering or leaving.

-When using the Push component, the entering element slides in pushing the old one out.
+When using the Push, the entering element slides in pushing the old one out.
 The push direction can be up, down, left or right.

-> In order for the Kendo UI Push component to work, it must always be present in the rendering tree.
+> In order for the Push to work, it must always be present in the rendering tree.

 ## Demos

 ### Default Setup

-The example below demonstrates the default setup of a Kendo UI Push for React.

 ```html-preview
   <style>